 Most strikes are over pay and better working conditions.
 Without the threat of strike action, corporations will be able to make bigger profits, while working conditions will get worse.

-Employers’ groups and certain governments are challenging the long-accepted belief that ILO Convention 87 on Freedom of Association, which is ratified by 153 countries, up-holds the right to strike.
+In 2015 the ILO employers’ groups and certain governments challenged ILO Convention 87 on Freedom of Association, which is ratified by 153 countries, and up-holds the right to strike.
+Unions around the world protested to protect this fundamental right.